 Today, the breed is apopular choice among cat enthusiasts.
 Its history is rich with folklore and tradition, and its unique characteristics make it a standout in the world of cat breeds.
 Whether you're drawn to its fluffy coat, friendly personality, or rich history, this cat is sure to capture your heart.

 The Norwegian forest cat is robust but majestic.
 Evolution has equipped it to survive the most extreme Norwegian weather conditions.

 With a thick layered, silky fur, this cat thrives in both spectrums of the thermostat.
 Anything ranging between +25C and -25C during winter is an easy match.

 The cat transforms its much lighter summer coat into a thick, warm and almost woolly fur coat as winter approaches.
 A potential owner should expect it to shed substantially as the seasons change.

-The Norwegian forest cat is a part of the semi-longhaired cat family, such as the Main Coon and the Ragdoll.
+The breed is a part of the semi-longhaired cat family, such as the Main Coon and the Ragdoll.

 They have a thick and fluffy undercoat, with a more practical usage than just looking glamourous.
 It insulates well against the rough Nordic winter while keeping the overwhelming warmth out during the summer.

-Compared to other cat breeds, the Norwegian forest cat’s fur contains much more natural oils.
+Compared to many other cat breeds, its fur contains more natural oils.
 As a result, they can handle water better than most other cats.
 The fur coat becomes water repellent as a result of the natural oils, which is why this breed doesn't mind the wetness of water, as many other cat breeds do.